1.2 Metres to Inches: A complete walkthrough to Metric-Imperial Conversion

 The Importance of Accuracy and Significant Figures

 When working with unit conversions, it's crucial to consider the level of accuracy required.
-Using the approximation 39.3701 inches per meter is sufficient for many applications.
-However, for high-precision calculations in fields like engineering, a more accurate conversion factor might be necessary.
-Additionally, pay attention to significant figures.
+Now, using the approximation 39.
+3701 inches per meter is sufficient for many applications.
+Still, for high-precision calculations in fields like engineering, a more accurate conversion factor might be necessary.
+Because of that, additionally, pay attention to significant figures.
 If your initial measurement (1.2 meters) only has two significant figures, it would be inappropriate to present the answer with more decimal places than warranted.
 In this case, reporting 47.24 inches would be more accurate than reporting 47.24412 inches.

 Frequently Asked Questions (FAQ)